Trump, Paul, and Sanders

 A perfect example is the Fight Oligarchy Tour.

 “Fight oligarchy” is brilliant.
 It is consistent with Voter Directed Democracy, which stands against all forms of authoritarianism at all levels of government.
-It is consistent with true democratic republicanism.
+It is consistent with real democratic republicanism.
 Fight Oligarchy, of course, is completely, 100% supported by the U.S. Constitution.
 It is one of the many correct battle cries you could have against authoritarianism.

 But far too often, the messaging during that tour shifted from systems to people.